purdue-onchip/gds2Para/purdue_install.md

 ## Installation and Usage
 1. Clone this respository into your working location with `git clone git@github.com:purdue-onchip/gdsii-interface.git`
+  * If cloning fails, the usual reason is that a secure connection to the server could not be made.
+It is important to clone to be able to use `git` to receive updates.
+These steps will help get your going using `git`:
+    1. Check if you have any public keys such as **id_rsa.pub** by running `ls -lh .ssh` in your home directory
+    2. If no public keys appear, then generate one by running `ssh-keygen -t rsa -C <Purdue email>` in your home directory, where \<Purdue email> is your Purdue email address ending in "@purdue.edu"
+    3. The key generation command will require you to click "Enter" to place the public key in the default location, and then click "Enter" twice more to forgo additional password protection
+    4. Open the public key **id_rsa.pub** in a text editor; for example, run `vim ~/.ssh/id_rsa.pub`
+    5. In your GitHub account, go to [your SSH and GPG keys under your account settings](https://github.com/settings/keys) and click the green "New SSH key" button
+    6. Give this SSH public key title such as "Purdue ECN"
+    7. Copy and paste the contents of **id_rsa.pub** open in the text editor verbatim into the key field
+    8. Click the green "Add SSH key" button
+    9. Navigate back to your working location and attempt to clone the repository again
-  * If cloning fails, try to download the files by clicking the green "Clone or download" button on the Code tab of this repository followed by "Download ZIP"
+  * If cloning and SSH key generation fail, try to download the files by clicking the green "Clone or download" button on the Code tab of this repository followed by "Download ZIP"
   * Move the zip archive to the working location
   * Unzip the archive with `unzip gdsii-interface-master.zip`
 2. Clone the [Limbo repository](https://github.com/limbo018/Limbo) into your working location with `git clone https://github.com/limbo018/Limbo.git`